The Signs and Symptoms of Hypothyroidism

 What is the Thyroid Gland?

 The thyroid is a small gland located in the front of your neck, just below your voice box, or “Adam’s Apple”.
 It’s a small gland, but its duties in regulating functions of your body and maintaining your health are tremendous.
-This all works in quite a mechanical way, but the basic idea is that under control of the pituitary gland, the thyroid takes up iodine from the foods we eat and, in combination with the amino acid Tyrosine, converts it into thyroid hormones.
+It all works in quite a mechanical way, but the basic idea is that under control of the pituitary gland, the thyroid intakes iodine from the foods we eat, and in combination with the amino acid Tyrosine, converts it into thyroid hormones.
 These thyroid hormones are known as triiodothyronine, most commonly referred to as T3; and thyroxine, most commonly referred to as T4.
 From there, T3 and T4 are distributed throughout the body and regulate our metabolism.
 An excess or insufficiency of thyroid hormones can lead to many overlapping symptoms and completely throw life as we know it totally off balance.

 What is Hypothyroidism and How Do You Get it?

 When your doctor tells you that you have hypothyroidism, it sounds pretty scary.
 Remember it is a manageable disease, and once you begin treatment you will feel soooo much better.
 Even though it may take a little time to get your medications right, you will be able to look back and realize how many things this gland has affected.
 It's quite astonishing that one little gland can impact so many parts of your body.

 All hypothyroidism means is that you have an underactive thyroid.
 Your thyroid isn’t producing enough of the thyroid hormone thyroxine to perform the monumental functions it is designed to perform.
 It regulates your metabolism, which in turn regulates many, many bodily functions.
 When you are experiencing untreated hypothyroid symptoms, you truly feel like your body is giving out.
 The good news is that it can be easily treated and you can get back to feeling normal again.